Where to Stay

-Rat picked me up at 8am to start my tour around Bangkok.
-We started early to prepare for a hot and humid day. our first stop was the Grand Palace.
-Apparently all the tour companies shared the same idea as I shared the Grand Palace with approximately 1,000 Chinese tourists that traveled in groups of fifty.
+Rat picked me up at 8am for an early start to my tour around Bangkok on a hot and humid day.
+I was careful to dress appropriately for custom but not for the weather, in clothes that covered the knees and shoulders.
+Our first stop was the Grand Palace.
+Apparently all the tour companies wanted to beat the heat as we did.
+Approximately 1,000 Chinese tourists that traveled in groups of fifty and I toured the Grand Palace together.
 One group followed their leader carrying a pole with a teddy bear hanging from it so they wouldn’t get lost.
 It reminded me of a marathon pace setter running with a time placard pole.

 Going from camping on deserted beaches to being surrounded by mobs of people was slightly unsettling to me.
-I knew there would be a lot of people in Asia, but I didn’t think a tourist attraction in midweek would be quite so busy…so I came up with a game…try to take a picture (not too close up) without a person in it.
+I knew there would be a lot of people in Asia, but I didn’t think a tourist attraction in midweek would be quite so busy.
+To keep my mind off the chaos, I came up with a game…try to take a picture (not too close up) without a person in it.
 I was only mildly successful!

 Construction of the Grand Palace began in 1782 and throughout successive reigns, many buildings were added.
 The Royal family lived at the palace until 1925.
 Now it is used for certain events and to house foreign dignitaries.
 I rented the English headphones to take a tour around the Temple of the Emerald Buddha along with several other buildings decorated in jewels, Chinese porcelain, mother of pearl and more.